-- Rotate the capscrews evenly and progressively in rotation to 9 ft.lbs.
+- 12. Rotate the capscrews evenly and progressively in rotation to 9 ft.lbs.
 (12 Nm). - 13.
 Remove the cylinder rod from the holding fixture. - 14.
-Place a new o-ring and back-up rings in the inner piston diameter groove. - 15.
-Place T-seal and wear rings in the outer piston diameter groove.
+Place new guidelocks and seals in the applicable outside diameter grooves of the cylinder piston.
+(See Figure 5-143., Piston Seal Kit Installation). - 15.
+Position the cylinder barrel in a suitable holding fixture. - 16.
+If applicable, correctly place a new o-ring and back-up rings in the inner piston diameter groove. - 17.
+If applicable, correctly place new seals and guidelock rings in the outer piston diameter groove.
 (A tube, with I.D. slightly larger than the O.D. of the piston is recommended to install the solid seal).